What is Dance In Israel?

 Deborah Friedes Galili is an independent dancer and dance scholar based in Tel Aviv.
 She holds a BA in dance history from Brown University and an MFA in dance from The Ohio State University.

-Deborah made aliyah to Israel in the fall of 2008 and is excited to share what she has learned on Dance In Israel.
+Deborah immigrated to Israel in the fall of 2008 and is excited to share what she has learned on Dance In Israel.

 About the blog builder